 18 senior leaders from organisations representing a diverse range of sectors including pharmaceutical, education, healthcare, oil and gas, food manufacturing, media, technology and consulting joined the first module of the Explorer Mindset programme in November 2017.
 The leaders, looking to equip themselves with the cognitive, emotional and behavioural resources to confidently lead their organisations at this critical point in history, gave extremely positive feedback on the value and impact of the programme.

-We asked Colin for his thoughts on the programme so far, and he explained, “I heard about the programme at a visit to the Møller Centre as part of the Alumni Weekend in 2017 and wanted to attend because my daughter had found the future leaders programme transformational.
+We asked Colin for his thoughts on the programme so far, and he explained, “I heard about the programme at a visit to the Møller Institute as part of the Alumni Weekend in 2017 and wanted to attend because my daughter had found the future leaders programme transformational.
 For me, the highlights of the programme have been talking to people from outside the oil industry and realising that at the core, most of our issues were similar – how to get the best from our people.
 I have already applied some of the course back in BP – for example I learned that people are more likely to fight to keep an idea for improving the value of a project if they have already included it in their assessment of value.
 If the same idea is instead considered as an option to improve the value of a project, there will be less effort expended to investigate and include the idea.”

 How did it feel being back learning again at Churchill College?
 “It was fascinating to come back to Churchill College – lovely to be back and very familiar, but also weird that my friends were not there, though I did meet up with my former Director of Studies, Archie Howie.”